carnivuth/2nd_brain/pages/datamining/LABEL ENCODING.md

-# LABEL ENCODING
+# Label encoding

 Transforming in a numerical quantity the features that represent categories.

 there are 2 types of encoders
-## ENCODERS APPLIED TO PREDICTORS
+## Encoders applied to predictors

 - ### ONE HOT ENCODER